jacebenson/cedar/docs/docs/how-to/role-based-access-control.md

 Developers no longer need to be responsible for developing their own identity service.
 The identity service manages authentication and the complexity associated.

-RedwoodJS generates Authentication Providers for several common Identity Services.
+CedarJS generates Authentication Providers for several common Identity Services.

 Some offer RBAC support natively together with a UI to manage users and role assignment.